Direct Payday Loan Lending Laws For 2022

 Direct Payday loans have been illegal in Arkansas since 2008.
 There have been no “storefront” operations in the state since payday lending was prohibited.
 The state of Arkansas is in a tough situation.
 They are surrounded by states that allow direct payday lenders while no loans can be issued with an interest rate of more than 17%.

 The largest fee a payday loan company can charge is 36%.
 Essentially this brings the APR to 460% if you’re looking at a two-week loan.
 California is a busy state when it comes to new rules and regulations for direct payday lenders.
 There are rumors in the California State Assembly interest rate limits and further limits on the number of loans that can be outstanding at any given time.
-These regulations would apply to both short term loans and car title loans.
+These regulations would apply to both car title loans and payday advance loans in CA.

 There have been some recent changes to the Colorado law regarding the amount of time one has to pay off a direct payday loan.
 As of a few months ago a consumer now has 6 months to pay off their payday loan.
 There is a 30 day waiting period before you can take out another loan and a lender can only charge an interest rate of up to 45%.